 Pros: Other parents say that co-sleeping means that they have to be more resourceful and creative in finding private time – and that puts the spark back in the relationship!
 Planning on intimacy becomes an adventure for some parents and makes their time together even more special.

 If you are considering co-sleeping, remember that for it to work it should be a joint decision for both partners.
 When the answer is yes, make sure you have the proper bed and that there are not loose covers or pillows that could be a hazard for the baby.
-A latex foam bed is a good answer since it gives a supportive sleep surface that will keep adults comfortable and the baby safe.
+Regardless of what you choose, make sure you have the right bed that fits the needs of all sleepers.